takuma-yoneda/lmn/README.md

   - ✅ supports X forwarding and more stuff that are helpful to run ROS applications on the container
   - ✅ provides more functionalities such as creating and deploying ssh keys on remote machines
   - 😢 does not support clusters with schedulers (Slurm or PBS), nor does it support Singularity

+# Tasks
+- [ ] Use Pydantic for configurations
+- [ ] add ssh-release subcommand (to drop the persistent ssh connection)
+- [ ] Remove project.name from the global config, and get project name from the project root directory name